roopendra-roopak/roopendra-roopak.github.io/content/authors/roopendra-roopak/_index.md

 ---

 ## About Me
 Dr. Roopendra Roopak is [Assistant Professor of Marketing at Jindal Global Business School (JGU)](https://jgu.edu.in/jgbs/faculty/roopendra-roopak).
-He holds a PhD from [IIM Kashipur](https://www.iimkashipur.ac.in), where his research focused on customer engagement in online brand communities.
-His work spans digital marketing, brand communities, and sustainable consumer behavior, with publications in peer-reviewed journals and presentations at leading academic conferences.
+He holds a PhD from [IIM Kashipur](https://www.iimkashipur.ac.in/academics/doctoral-programme/our-alumni), where his research focused on customer engagement in online brand communities.
+His work spans digital marketing, brand communities, and sustainable consumer behaviour, with publications in peer-reviewed journals and presentations at leading academic conferences.